-Competent authorities may send press releases directly to journalists in addition to publishing them on their websites.
+321 Competent authorities may send press releases directly to journalists in addition to publishing them on

+- their websites.
 This ensures that journalists, in addition to obtaining information from other sources, receive information that is consistent with the authority's scientific assessment.
-Interaction with the media is an important way to reach out to a wider audience as well as to build trust in the regulatory system.

-Press releases may also be prepared and published by marketing authorisation holders.
-Their press releases should make reference to the regulatory action taken by the competent authority.
-Relevant ongoing reviews should be mentioned in any communication by the marketing authorisation holder.

-Although aimed at journalists, press releases will be read by other audiences such as healthcare professionals, patients and the general public.
+Interaction with the - media is an important way to reach out to a wider audience as well as to build trust in the regulatorysystem. - Press releases may also be prepared and published by marketing authorisation holders.
+Their press releases may reflect the position of the marketing authorisation holder on a safety topic but should also make reference to any-the regulatory action taken by the competent authority.
+Relevant ongoing reviews should be mentioned in any communication by the marketing authorisation holder. - Although aimed at journalists, press releases will be read by other audiences such as healthcare professionals, patients and the general public.
 Reference should therefore be made to related communication materials on the topic.
-In cases where a DHPC and/or a communication from a competent authority is also prepared, healthcare professionals should ideally receive it prior to or around the same time of the publication or distribution of a press release so that they are better prepared to respond to patients.

-Press briefings with journalists should be considered by competent authorities for safety concerns or other matters relating to the safety of medicinal products that are of high media interest or when complex or public-health-sensitive messages need to be conveyed.
+In cases where a DHPC and/or a communication from a competent authority is also prepared, healthcare professionals should ideally receive it prior to or around the same time of the publication or distribution of a press release so that they are better prepared to respond to patients. - Press briefings with journalists should be considered by competent authorities for safety concerns or other matters relating to the safety of medicinal products that are of high media interest or when complex or public-health-sensitive messages need to be conveyed.

-XV.B.5.5.
+339 XV.B.5.45.
 Website